J. P. Stevens High School: Band

 The J.P.
 Stevens High School band program has approximately 200 students participating in several ensembles, including a marching band, jazz ensemble, and wind ensemble.
 The program enjoys the majority of its success with its wind bands and jazz ensembles.
 Its wind ensemble is a perennial participant at the New Jersey Concert Band Gala and Mid-Atlantic Honors Wind Band Festival, and has performed as a featured band at Music for All's National Concert Band Festival twice, in 2015 and 2023.
 In addition, its jazz ensemble has won eleven state championships, including a three-peat from 2009 to 2011 and a four-peat from 2016 to 2019.

-The program consistently places a good proportion of its students in regional and statewide honor bands.
-In addition, its alumni have been educated at top tier music schools and conservatories around the country, notably at the Juilliard School, the Manhattan School of Music, the Berklee College of Music, and the University of North Texas, among others.
-Its alumni, most notably David Bryan, have also performed with the CBS Orchestra, Gordon Goodwin's Big Phat Band, the Maynard Ferguson Orchestra, the Mel Lewis/Thad Jones Orchestra, and Bon Jovi, among others.

-The program annually hosts Bandboozle, a benefit dance that helps VH1's Save the Music, and had hosted a Comedy Night in honor of a late student in order to give out the Adonis Smith Memorial Scholarship.
-The Comedy Night had been hosted on numerous occasions by Kel Mitchell.

 In 2024, former band director Andrew DeNicola was inducted posthumously into the New Jersey Hall of Fame as the first ever Educator of the Year.

 Orchestra

 The John P. Stevens orchestra program has over one hundred members.
 Each year, a number of students audition and are selected to participate in both CJMEA Regions II and All-State Orchestra.
 The orchestras compete each year in various orchestra festivals.

 The J.P.
 Stevens High School Orchestra Program consists of three orchestras, including a number of string quartets.
 Chamber Orchestra includes up to 35 students who are selected by audition and perform standard orchestral literature.
 Concert Orchestra has more than 60 students and Symphonic Orchestra over 80 students.
 Students who play in the string quartet are selected by audition and perform for weddings and other fundraisers around the community.